 The questionnaire has 21 questions regarding pain, perception of daily living activities and work, and behaviour that occurs in response to pain, beliefs and attitudes.
 The success of the OMPQ is based on the theory that psychosocial risk factors play a major role in determining whether workers will not be able to return to work.
 It has been acknowledged that there is a need for additional research in a greater variety of different settings and populations.

 How is the OMPQ administered?

 As mentioned earlier, the OMPQ is a self-administered test.
 This means the worker completes this by himself or herself.
 It needs to be carried out in a quiet environment without distractions or any assistance from others.

 Questions on the OMPQ explore different facets of the pain itself and psychosocial elements.
 Workers are asked where they have pain.
-They can choose all applicable areas of the body listed, including neck, lower back, leg, shoulder, arm, upper back, and other.
-It also asks how many days of work they have missed as a result of their pain over the last 18 months.
+They can choose all applicable areas of the body listed, including neck, lower back, leg, shoulder, arm, upper back, and others.
+It also asks how many days of work they have missed due to their pain over the last 18 months.
 Other questions include how long they have had the pain, how they rate the pain they have experienced in the past week, how bad has their pain been over the last three months on average, and how frequently there have been pain episodes over the past three months.
 Workers are asked whether their work is monotonous or heavy.

 Why is OMPQ beneficial?

-Research has indicated that the OMPQ can be a valuable tool in evaluating and helping make it more likely that workers will be able to return to their jobs.
+Research has indicated that OMPQ can be a valuable tool in evaluating and helping make it more likely that workers will return to their jobs.

 Örebro Musculoskeletal Pain Questionnaire (ÖMPQ), NSW Government and WorkCover New South Wales